penseipublicidade/website/docs/controls/bottomsheet.md

 ### `elevation`

 Controls the size of the shadow below the BottomSheet.

-Default value is `0.0`.
+Defaults to `0.0`.

 ### `is_scroll_controlled`

 Specifies if the bottom sheet contains scrollable content, such as ListView or GridView.

-Default is `False`.
+Defaults to `False`.

 ### `maintain_bottom_view_insets_padding`